 There's also the old trick of building vocabulary in a physical space, like putting up note cards all over your kitchen and bathroom to label things in the target language.
 Defining words in the target language instead of English is another excellent tactic that helps you rack your brain for words you already know to describe the new word.

-Also known as "using the correct word in the wrong context," or using a word in a way that makes sense, but a native speaker would never put it quite the creative way you have.
+Another common problem when learning a new language is incorrect "semantical usage" of vocabulary, also known as "using the correct word in the wrong context," or using a word in a way that makes sense, but a native speaker would never put it quite the creative way you have.

 Semantic mistakes are a more advanced-stage problem in language learning that occurs once you're already at a conversational level and is probably related to the origins of your vocabulary using the antiquated "target language: English definition" method.